AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type ResponseMode = (typeof ResponseMode)[keyof typeof ResponseMode];

+// Warning: (ae-missing-release-tag) "RETURN_SPA_CODE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const RETURN_SPA_CODE = "return_spa_code";

+// Warning: (ae-missing-release-tag) "SCOPE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const SCOPE = "scope";

+// Warning: (ae-missing-release-tag) "ScopeSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class ScopeSet {
     constructor(inputScopes: Array<string>);
-    appendScope(newScope: string): void;
-    appendScopes(newScopes: Array<string>): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen appendScope(newScope: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen appendScopes(newScopes: Array<string>): void;
     asArray(): Array<string>;
     containsOnlyOIDCScopes(): boolean;
-    containsScope(scope: string): boolean;
-    containsScopeSet(scopeSet: ScopeSet): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen containsScope(scope: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen containsScopeSet(scopeSet: ScopeSet): boolean;
-    static createSearchScopes(inputScopeString: Array<string>): ScopeSet;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static createSearchScopes(inputScopeString: Array<string>): ScopeSet;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static fromString(inputScopeString: string): ScopeSet;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static fromString(inputScopeString: string): ScopeSet;
     getScopeCount(): number;
-    intersectingScopeSets(otherScopes: ScopeSet): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen intersectingScopeSets(otherScopes: ScopeSet): boolean;
     printScopes(): string;
     printScopesLowerCase(): string;
     removeOIDCScopes(): void;
-    removeScope(scope: string): void;
-    unionScopeSets(otherScopes: ScopeSet): Set<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeScope(scope: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen unionScopeSets(otherScopes: ScopeSet): Set<string>;
 }

+// Warning: (ae-missing-release-tag) "ServerAuthorizationCodeResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type ServerAuthorizationCodeResponse = {
     code?: string;